 After about 15 minutes in, we spotted a lioness lazing about in the sun.

-After watching her for a while, we headed for a review of the Mara Intrepids Camp.
+After watching the lioness for a while, we headed for a review of the Mara Intrepids Camp.
 Once done, on our way to next camp, we pass another vehicle and our driver guide Daniel has a little chit chat with them.

 Daniel drives us just about 5 mins to the East and near a few bushes we see a Lion and lioness lying in the grass.
 The Lion really looked like a King, with his mane blowing in the wind.
 Cool dude!
 Reminded me of that singer.
 I can’t quite remember the name.